Frequently Asked Questions

 No, Running Start students are funded only during the normal academic year.
-Students may take college classes during the summer with a High School Release Form signed by a high school counselor or homeschool parent but they are responsible for payment of all tuition and fees.
+You can take college classes during the summer with a High School Release Form signed by a high school counselor or homeschool parent, but you are responsible for paying all tuition and fees.

 Many students believe that if they simply stop attending, they will be withdrawn from the course; this is NOT true.
 Students will receive a 0.0 (Fail) for the course, which becomes part of their permanent high school and college records.
 Withdrawing from a class may have serious implications on a student's high school graduation status.

 If a student withdraws from a course during the first 10 calendar class days (8 calendar days for summer quarter), their name will be removed from the class list.
 They must return the Schedule Change Form to the Enrollment Services office by the 10th class day.
 An instructor’s signature is not required.
 No record of the class will appear on the student’s transcript.
 Running Start students must have their advisor sign the Schedule Change Form before it is submitted to Enrollment Services.